-The working-class neighbourhoods of Graça are the a hundred years old monuments of the area’s past.
-Now with its restaurants, belvederes and gazebos attracting lots of tourists every year, Graça was once a quiet quartier of the working class.
+The working-class neighborhoods of Graça are a hundred years old monuments of the area’s past.
+Now with its restaurants, belvederes, and gazebos attracting lots of tourists every year, Graça was once a quiet quartier of the working class.
 Vila Berta and Estrela d’Ouro from 1908 and Vila Souza from 1890 are still living embodiments of that era.

 Two streets, Rua do Ouro and Rua Augusta are parallel to each other, and halfway down them, there is the Santa Justa Elevator.
-This elevator brings its travellers to Largo do Carmo where Portugal’s Carnation Revolution of 25 April 1974 took place.
-Here is a convent which is roofless and is appropriately turned into a sky observatory.
-Neighbourhood of Chiado presents itself right here.
+This elevator brings its travelers to Largo do Carmo where Portugal’s Carnation Revolution of 25 April 1974 took place.
+Here is a convent that is roofless and is appropriately turned into a sky observatory.
+Neighborhood of Chiado presents itself right here.

 Avenidas Novas constitutes one of the largest residential zones in Lisbon.
-Whole area is well supplied with public services and public transportation.
+The whole area is well supplied with public services and public transportation.
 Also because of its size, the area is divided into several districts with their own features.
 One of the districts that is inside Avenidas Novas is Bairro Azul.
 Bairro Azul is quite small, but offers a good amount of services and amenities.
 It is located near the El Corte Ingles store.
 Other districts that are comprised by Avenidas Novas are Saldanha/Avenida da República residential zone and Alvalade/Avenida de Roma which is characterized by its traditional and dynamic lifestyle.
-With its vast area and award-winning villas in it, Avenidas Novas is a colourful neighbourhood involving a variety of attractions.
+With its vast area and award-winning villas, Avenidas Novas is a colorful neighborhood involving a variety of attractions.